albzn540/Multify/README.md

 ### Material-UI
 Is what we use for the heavy design and layouting.

-## If there are any questions about .env variables
+## If there are any questions about anything
 Contact:\
 simflo@kth.se or\
 albinwi@kth.se